noaione/yuusha-shoukan-ln/sources/v07/chapter6x1.md

 [...So, Kuro-san...
 What’s your “true intention”?]

-[...I want to go on a “festival date with Kaito-kun”!!!
+[...I want to go on a festival date with Kaito-kun!!!
 However, I can’t do it at a normal festival because there are too many people and using Recognition Inhibition Magic would cause a scene!!!]

 [...I should have known it was something like that...]